Residual spectrum: Brain functional connectivity detection beyond coherence: Empirical study

 \section{Empirical study}

 Our data consist of fMRI time series from 61 healthy individuals (controls) and 49 schizophrenia patients (cases), where in both cases the brain was divided into 246 regions based on the Brainnetome atlas (see \cite{fan16}), each giving a region-level time series of length {148}.
-The data are described in \cite{culbreth21}.
-In the analysis we averaged the time series regionally.
-That is, in each region we use a time series averaged across 61 healthy individuals and then across 49 patients. {To ensure stationarity, we take the first-order difference of the averaged time series.
-Figure \ref{fig:plot_164_167.pdf} shows the plots of the averaged time series for healthy people for the regions 164 and 167 before and after taking the first-order difference.}
+The data are described in \cite{culbreth21}. {Figure \ref{fig:plot_211} shows the plots of time series for 61 healthy individuals and 49 schizophrenia patients for the region 211, respectively.}

-The connectivity in the salience network is disturbed during information processing in schizophrenia (see, e.g., \citealt{palaniyappan12}).
-The salience network is mainly composed of the bilateral insula and cingulate cortices.
-Regions 163--188 correspond to insular lobe and limbic lobe \citep{fan16}.
-Thus, we analyze these areas.
+{The regions 211--246 correspond to subcortical nuclei.
+Many research has been conducted for the association between schizophrenia and subcortical abnormalities, for example, \cite{fan19}.
+Thus, it is of particular interest to detect structural differences within these regions between healthy people and patients.}